-particularly in the first 30 bars, where a dense web of cross-rhythms is employed to create a sense of chaos and unpredictability.
-Analysing how these rhythmic structures interact will help elucidate the composer's intentions and how these complexities affect the listener’s experience
+In Figure 1 (particularly in the first 30 bars, where a dense web of cross-rhythms is employed to create a sense of chaos and unpredictability.
+Analysing how these rhythmic structures interact will help elucidate the composer's intentions and how these complexities affect the listener’s experience)

-1. Brian Walsh
+Brian Walsh

-Comment: “This piece is a death-defying feat of acrobatics and counting and control… The technical demands are extreme, but the payoff is this visceral, fragmented intensity.”
+This piece is a death-defying feat of acrobatics and counting and control… The technical demands are extreme, but the payoff is this visceral, fragmented intensity.